raahmed/fastapi-covid-vaccine-tracker/README.md

 Copy this output string and set it aside.

 4. Next, let's create a table and load some data from a local CSV file, [covid_data.csv](covid_data.csv).
-The [loadData](dataworks.py#L27) function of the dataworks.py program will automatically connect to the database (using our connectionString), create our tables if they don't exist, and then use a COPY command to load our data into the `raw_data` table from `data.csv`.
+The [loadData](datawork.py#L27) function of the dataworks.py program will automatically connect to the database (using our connectionString), create our tables if they don't exist, and then use a COPY command to load our data into the `raw_data` table from `data.csv`.
 All we need to do is invoke that function with the name of the data file.

 ```
    python3 dataworks.py loadData covid_data.csv
 ```
 5. However, if you open the [covid_data.csv](covid_data.csv), it contains a lot of information.
 Specifically, the columns inclde a lot of information we will probably not need for exploring vaccine popularity.
 So, we can populate a new table called vaccine_data.
-The [populateVaccineData](dataworks.pyL#83) function inserts only the necessary information for our analysis into this smaller and more efficient data set.
+The loaddata(datawork.pyL#83) function also inserts only the necessary information for our analysis into this smaller and more efficient data table.

 6. Let's do something more interesting with this new dataset.
-The function [getCountryVaccineCounts](dataworks.py#119) obtains the total count of each vaccine type that is administered.
+The function [getCountryVaccineCounts](datawork.py#119) obtains the total count of each vaccine type that is administered.

 We can execute
 ```
-   python3 dataworks.py getCountryVaccineCounts
+   python3 datawork.py getCountryVaccineCounts
 ```

 and we will see some numerical analysis.